alicewriteswrongs/dotfiles/README.markdown

 `~/Code/dotfiles`

-the setup is slightly dependent on this (mainly alias to open vimrc and bashrc)
+the setup is dependent on this, for sourcing modular vimrc and zshrc files.

 ------------------